 Siemens AG is a German conglomerate company headquartered in Berlin and Munich.
 It is the largest industrial manufacturing company in Europe with global branch offices.
 Siemens has around 386,000 employees worldwide and each year Siemens invests about 510 million pounds on training, education, and welfare of its employees.
-Siemens has been at the forefront in employee engagement programs and providing world-class facilities, a work-life balance, and a reward-driven work environment.
+Siemens has been at the forefront of employee engagement programs and providing world-class facilities, a work-life balance, and a reward-driven work environment.

-With an ever-growing employee strength, better and effective employee assessment is one of the major initiatives that Siemens is aiming at.
 Siemens knew the importance of having the right skilled people in the right jobs.
-Hence efficient workforce planning was the prime agenda where Siemens could audit its current employee strength, their skills, and also identify the skills gaps.
+Hence, efficient workforce planning was the prime agenda where Siemens could audit its current employee strength and skills, and also identify the skills gaps.

-Siemens wanted to set a process which will help them evaluate their employees on various parameters like technical skills, soft skills, job requisite skills and so on.
+Siemens wanted to set a process to help them evaluate their employees on various parameters like technical skills, soft skills, requisite job skills, and so on.
 On the employee evaluation parameter, assessment of technical skill amounted to almost 35%.

-Siemens did not have an assessment process in place and with such a large work-force, the entire evaluation process looked quite a time-consuming task.
-It was not simply about the assessments either, Siemens needed an assessment partner that could provide with the latest technology assessments like HANA administration, HADOOP, Struts, Webdynpro, Spring MVC, Apache TomCat, CAST IRON and many more.
-Besides a wide assessment library, Siemens had to ensure that the tests were reliable.
-It was mandatory for all tests and assessments to follow EEOC (The U.S. Equal Employment Opportunity Commission) guidelines.
+Siemens did not have an assessment process in place and with such a large workforce, the entire evaluation process appeared quite time-consuming.
+It was not simply about the assessments either; Siemens needed an assessment partner that could provide the latest technology assessments like HANA administration, HADOOP, Struts, Webdynpro, Spring MVC, Apache TomCat, CAST IRON, and many more.
+Besides an expansive assessment library, Siemens had to ensure that the tests were reliable.
+All tests and assessments need tofollow EEOC (The U.S. Equal Employment Opportunity Commission) guidelines.

-In the current scenario, employee appraisals took an enormous amount of time, was not a fully transparent process, and did not depict an exact scenario of employee skill competency.
+In the current scenario, employee appraisals took an enormous amount of time, were not a fully transparent process, and did not depict an exact scenario of employee skill competency.

-When Siemens tried out iMocha, they were impressed with the extensive skill library.
-They had access to a wide variety of skill assessments.
+When Siemens tried out iMocha, they were impressed with the extensive skill library where they had access to a wide variety of skill assessments.
 With an automated assessment partner, they were able to set up a process wherein each employee was given an assessment based on the job roles they handled.

 One of the most important factors was that this process provided a transparent view to the employees.
-Reporting managers could share the assessment reports with the respective employee, discuss with them, and evaluate them accordingly thereby eliminating any scope of bias.
+Reporting managers could share the assessment reports with the respective employee, discuss the reports, and evaluate them accordingly thereby eliminating any scope of bias.

 With iMocha, the internal skill assessment was quicker than Siemens had estimated.
 They assessed almost 150 employees in 2 weeks, which otherwise would have taken them almost 2 months.